RajatJangra2653/dp-420-cosmos-db-dev/instructions/14-functions.md

 ## Lab objectives

 In this lab, you will complete the following tasks:
-- Task 1: Create an Azure Cosmos DB NoSQL API account.
+- Task 1: Create an Azure Cosmos DB for NoSQL account
+- Task 2: Create Application Insight
-- Task 2: Create an Azure Function app and Azure Cosmos DB-triggered function.
+- Task 3: Create an Azure Function app and Azure Cosmos DB-triggered function
-- Task 3: Create an Log Analytics workspaces.
-- Task 4: Create an Application Insights.
-- Task 5: Implement function code in .NET.
+- Task 4: Implement function code in .NET
-- Task 6: Seed your Azure Cosmos DB SQL API account with sample data.
+- Task 5: Seed your Azure Cosmos DB for NoSQL account with sample data

-## Estimated Timing: 30 minutes
+## Estimated Timing: 60 minutes

-### Task 1: Create an Azure Cosmos DB SQL API account
+## Task 1: Create an Azure Cosmos DB for NoSQL account

 Azure Cosmos DB is a cloud-based NoSQL database service that supports multiple APIs.
 When provisioning an Azure Cosmos DB account for the first time, you will select which of the APIs you want the account to support (for example, **Mongo API** or **NoSQL API**).
 Once the Azure Cosmos DB for NoSQL account is done provisioning, you can retrieve the endpoint and key and use them to connect to the Azure Cosmos DB for NoSQL account using the Azure SDK for .NET or any other SDK of your choice.